alienlandscape.net Rebecca Levine Quigley textile artist

 I am drawn again to fiber; to wool, to silk, to bamboo and to the ancient practice of felt making, as well as the equally historic activity of papermaking.
 Layering, stitching, combining texture, color and mark making with freedom is a celebration.

 Later I trained as an architect.
-Tempering my vision with the norms and the utility required was a challenge.
-Even as I worked at this profession my thoughts were still within the tactile realm, I had been learning new techniques, exploring materials and combining mediums all along.
+Even as I worked at this profession my thoughts were still within the tactile realm, I was been learning new techniques, exploring materials and combining mediums all along.

 Now I have begun producing a new body of work, one informed by the same influences as before, but now I am able to express my visions much more freely.